-Choose a location with a good area of open shade with a nice natural backdrop.
-I aim for a dense backdrop of foliage or some repetition such as an avenue of trees.
+Choosing a location with a good area of open shade with a nice natural backdrop is essential if you wish your extended family pictures to turn out flawless.
+I aim for a dense foliage backdrop or some repetition, such as an avenue of trees.

 Also consider distance for the family, especially those who have young children.
 Nothing spells the end of a family session more than the poor child who’s just had to drive an hour to get there and is already worn out.

-When I take the whole family shot, I want to shoot with an aperture of around f/7.1 in order to get everyone in focus from front to back.
-So this means I’m going to lose some of the beautiful background which is created when we shoot at wider apertures such as f/2.8.
+When I shoot a family session photography, I want to shoot with an aperture of around f/7.1 in order to get everyone in focus from front to back.
+So this means I’m going to lose some of the beautiful background created when we shoot at wider apertures such as f/2.8.

 To compensate for this and bring back some of that gorgeous bokeh, I position the family as far forward of the backdrop as I can without bringing them beyond the edge of the open shade.

-However I eventually tired of needing to run back and forth to give direction, so I moved to a 135mm lens, and eventually I went even wider, and now shoot the group photos at 70mm with my Canon 24-70mm f/2.8.
+However, I eventually got tired of running back and forth to give direction, so I moved to a 135mm lens.
+Over time though, I went even wider.
+I now shoot the group photos at 70mm with my Canon 24-70mm f/2.8.

-When it’s time to capture the smaller groups I position them in the same spot as the large group photo, and I’ll open up the aperture.
+When it’s time to capture the smaller family groups, I position them in the same spot as the extended group pictures and open up the aperture.
 I tend to shoot groups of 3-5 at around f/4.5 when I’m framing them half or full body.

-This isn’t random and there’s good reasoning behind my decisions.
+This isn’t random.
+There’s always good reasoning behind my decisions.